rgee258/command-line-notes-app/README.md

 Download the repository contents and add them to the location of your choosing.

-Once situated, navigate to the previous directory using the command line and use:
+Once situated, navigate to the directory using the command line and use:

 ```bash
 npm install
 ```

-Doing so will obtain the necessary dependencies for the application and
+Doing so will obtain the necessary dependencies for the application.

 Usage
 -----